-A chest X-ray is a picture of the chest that shows your heart, lungs, airway, blood vessels and lymph nodes.
-A chest X-ray also shows the bones of your spine and chest, including your breastbone, ribs, collarbone, as well as the upper part of your spine.
+A chest x-ray is a picture of the chest that shows your heart, lungs, airway, blood vessels and lymph nodes.
+A chest x-ray also shows the bones of your spine and chest, including your breastbone, ribs, collarbone, as well as the upper part of your spine.
 It may be the first test you get if you experience chest pain, a chest injury, or shortness of breath.
 It helps doctors determine whether you have heart problems, a collapsed lung, cancer, or any other conditions.
-For more information on X-rays at the KGH site, click here.
+For more information on x-rays at the Kingston General Hospital site, click here.

 This is a non-invasive test that records the electrical activity of your heart.
 You will be asked to lay flat and sticky tabs will be placed across various areas of your chest and attached to a machine.
-Overall, the procedure is quick and takes only minutes to complete.
+Overall, the ECG takes only minutes to complete.
 You will need to remove your jewelry and perhaps your shirt, no other preparation is required.

 Echocardiogram (ECHO), Transthoracic (TTE), Transesophageal (TEE)

 These are ultrasound tests that are used to look at your heart muscle function and heart valves.

 In a Transthoracic ECHO, a cold jelly is placed on the surface of your chest then a wand is rubbed across your chest to produce images of your heart.
 This is a non-invasive test and no special preparation is required.